ray-project/ray/doc/source/rllib/package_ref/replay_buffers.rst

 ReplayBuffer Base Class
 -----------------------

-A base :py:class:`~ray.rllib.utils.replay_buffers.replay_buffer.ReplayBuffer` class also serves as an interface that other buffers adhere to.
+We provide a base :py:class:`~ray.rllib.utils.replay_buffers.replay_buffer.ReplayBuffer` class.
-The following documentation only shows how to instantiate, add to and sample from a replay buffer.
+The following excerpt only shows how to construct, sample from and add to a replay buffer.
+If you plan on implementing your own buffer, these are also the main places to look at.

 .. autoclass:: ray.rllib.utils.replay_buffers.replay_buffer.ReplayBuffer
+    :noindex:

     .. automethod:: __init__
+        :noindex:
     .. automethod:: add
+        :noindex:
     .. automethod:: sample
+        :noindex:

 Basic Usage
 ------------

+You rarely have to instantiate your own replay buffer when running an experiment, but rather configure it as follows.
 Here is an example of configuring the R2D2 algorithm, which runs without `PER <https://arxiv.org/abs/1511.05952>`__ by default, with PER:

 .. dropdown:: **Changing a replay buffer configuration**